--If you want to adjust the length, this pattern is worked in multiples of 6+1, (plus one for the first row’s turning chain)
+-If you want to adjust the length, this pattern is worked in multiples of 6+1, (plus 1 for the first row’s turning chain)

-Row 4: working in the 3rd loop of hdc, sc in each stitch, place final sc of row in the top of the ch 2 from the previous row, ch 1, turn (253)
+Row 4: working in the 3rd loop of hdc, sc in each st across, placing final sc of row in top of ch-2 from prev row, ch 1, turn.
+(253)

 Repeat rows 6 and 7 two more times.